top of page

 Lee la historia de Eve Adams en español.

-This essay was written by Pink Triangle Legacies Project Founder Dr. Jake Newsome and is based on the important research of Jonathan Ned Katz.
+This essay was written by Pink Triangle Legacies Project Director Dr. Jake Newsome and is based on the important research of Jonathan Ned Katz.
 It was translated into Spanish by Amilcar Ferrero.
 Thank you for your work in preserving queer history.

 In the spring of 1891, Chawa Zloczewer was born into a Jewish family in Poland.
 She immigrated to the United States when she was 20 years old.
 On June 4, 1912, after a nine-day voyage, she disembarked in New York City.
 The English version of her Polish name was Ewa, but upon arrival in the US, she began using the name Eve because she believed it sounded more American.
 Several years later, she began using the last name Adams.
 Historian Jonathan Ned Katz believes that this new name she chose may have been a witty reference to the fact that she was a gender bending woman who loved women.
 Eve Adams was a play on Adam and Eve.